swapnilsparsh/DevEmpire/CONTRIBUTING.md

 - [Learn GitHub from Scratch](https://lab.github.com/githubtraining/introduction-to-github)

 ## Submitting Contributions👩‍💻👨‍💻

-Do styling changes in the respective **Sass** file.

-If you are facing any difficulties you can refer to this [documentation](https://sass-lang.com/guide).

 Below you will find the process and workflow used to review and merge your changes.